 What to see at the New York Transit Museum

-But THIS subway station has so much more to offer than stale hot air, the smell of urine, and a man in the corner having a conversation with his tub of Vaseline.
-THIS subway station tells the story of how that all came to be, once upon a time.
-Read on, children.
+But this subway station has so much more to offer than stale hot air, the smell of urine, and a man in the corner having a conversation with his tub of Vaseline.
+(I’ve seen this with my own eyes.)
+This subway station tells the story of how that all came to be, once upon a time.

 New York Transit Museum exhibits